Ohmnivore/HxCLAP/README.md

 My goal with this port is to create a cross-platform solution that isn't exclusively destined for console programs.
 For example, it must be able to parse from an input string, not just from Sys.args().
 I plan to use it for a HaxeFlixel game where I will implement a shell interface.

 ### TODO:
-* Finish porting sub-classes of CmdArgTypedList
 * Document everything with comments
 * Event system for feedback/messages instead of "trace"
-* Correct feedback formatting
+* Correct feedback formatting/additional classes?
-* Write tests
+* Write more in-depth tests